Chris Masters: Various feuds and departure (2006–2007)

 On the December 4 episode of Raw, Jonathan Coachman set up a Master Lock Challenge against John Cena for the WWE Championship.
 Masters appearing to have the challenge won but he released the hold for a short time, allowing Cena to reverse the hold into his own Master Lock, forcing Masters to submit, retaining his title, and making Cena the first to win the Master Lock Challenge.
 At the start of 2007, Masters would restart his feud with Carlito, which led to several matches between the two.
 The first was a one-on-one contest at New Year's Revolution won by Masters.
 In a rematch the next night on Raw, Carlito came out victorious.
 On the January 15 episode of Raw, Ron Simmons, with interference from Super Crazy, almost "won" the Master Lock Challenge.
 An attempted Master Lock Challenge for The Great Khali on the February 26 episode of Raw did not occur when Masters was unable to apply the hold to Khali.
 The Master Lock was first officially broken on the March 19 episode of Raw, by ECW World Champion Bobby Lashley. after Masters debuted it more than two years ago.

 In May and June, Masters challenged Santino Marella for the Intercontinental Championship, losing four times via roll-up.
 However, on the May 28 episode of Raw, he defeated Marella in the Master Lock Challenge.

 On the June 11 episode of Raw, Masters was drafted to the SmackDown! brand as part of the 2007 WWE draft.
 While on SmackDown! he was used sporadically including a few Master Lock Challenges.
 He had entered into a feud with Chuck Palumbo competing in several matches and an attempted Master Lock Challenge that did not begin as Masters fled the ring after Palumbo realized Masters was trying to trick him.
 Following this, Masters was suspended for 30 days for failing a drug test.
 Masters returned to SmackDown! on October 5, applying the Master Lock to Palumbo.
 Masters suffered a dislocated elbow during his last match, which would have sidelined him for four months.
 On November 2, 2007, it was reported that Masters had been suspended for 60 days for having violated WWE's Substance Abuse and Drug Policy a second time.
-Six days later, Mordetzky was released from his WWE contract on November 8, 2007.
+Six days later, Masters was released from his WWE contract on November 8, 2007.